nats-io/nats-streaming-server/README.md

 using it.

 After instantiating the store, the server will then call `Recover()` in order to recover the persisted state.
-For implementations that do not support persitence, such as the provided `MemoryStore`, this call will simply return `nil` (without error) to indicate that no state was recovered.
+For implementations that do not support persistence, such as the provided `MemoryStore`, this call will simply return `nil` (without error) to indicate that no state was recovered.

 The `Store` is used to add/delete clients, create/lookup channels, etc...